 Karen Gordon Mills served in President Barack Obama's cabinet as the Administrator of the U.S. Small Business Administration from 2009 until August 2013.
-She is currently a Resident Fellow at Harvard's Institute of Politics.
-In January 2014 Ms. Mills will become a Senior Fellow at the Harvard Business School and at the Mossavar-Rahmani Center for Business and Government at the Harvard Kennedy School focusing on U.S. Competitiveness, entrepreneurship and innovation.
+She is currently a Senior Fellow at the Harvard Business School and at the Mossavar-Rahmani Center for Business and Government at the Harvard Kennedy School focusing on U.S. Competitiveness, entrepreneurship and innovation.

 As SBA Administrator and a Cabinet member, Mills served on the President’s National Economic Council and was a key member of the White House economic team.
 At the SBA, she led a team of more than 3,000 employees and managed a loan guarantee portfolio of over $100 billion.
 Mills is credited with turning around the Agency, streamlining loan programs, shortening turnaround times, and reducing paperwork.
 These efforts resulted in record-breaking years for SBA lending and investments in growth capital.
 In addition, Mills helped small businesses create regional economic clusters, gain access to early stage capital, hire skilled workers, boost exports, and tap into government and commercial supply chains.